fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 3.5.0 =
+* [Added] Added "Wheelchair Access" to the list of default vehicle options
-* [Added] Include Carfax buttons in this plugin like AutoCheck instead of each theme
+* [Added] Include Carfax buttons in this plugin instead of relying on themes to provide them, similar to how we handle AutoCheck
 * [Changed] Updated the Carfax buttons to the newest style provided by Carfax in November 2017
 * [Changed] Start using new Instant Carfax Report URLs provided by Carfax in November 2017
 * [Changed] Change the Carfax image widget that shows the plain SHOW ME THE CARFAX image to use one of the new buttons instead of a near duplicate image
 * [Changed] Add rel="noopener noreferrer" to links to Carfax and AutoCheck to protect against target="_blank" vulnerability
+* [Changed] Do not show a Carfax button if there is no report available when the button is clicked
 * [Changed] Stop using "../" in URLs to images, wrap __FILE__ in dirname() instead
 * [Fixed] Bug fix in the address widget where we were assuming an address would always exist, new check for null prevents warnings
+* [Fixed] Prevent the "Sort vehicles by" feature from overriding other meta queries on vehicle archive pages

 = 3.4.0 =
 * [Added] The vehicle grid widget now includes a setting to show only featured vehicles